 I have upgraded the program - it is now a windows program.

-The program tests various evolution scenarios.
-Nothing evolves except strings of pseudo-genes, represented by numbers.
-The number of genes per "creature" is specified at 10.
 Initially, for example, a 10 gene creature may become 5555555555.
 But you can set the starting values anywhere from 2 to 8.
 The best possible creature is 9999999999.
 Worst possible creatures would be all zeroes.
 In the latest version, it is possible for a creature to retain a gene of value zero, unless the creature happens to be tested.

-You specify for a given run how many mutations you add to your population of creatures.
+given run how many mutations you add to your population of creatures.
 You specify the odds for a mutation to be good versus bad.
 Then you run as many generations as you choose and you salt the genes with mutations as you choose and watch what happens.

 Provisions are made for viewing the individual gene strings and also for viewing a helpful summary of the genes at any one time.
 If you set a smaller population, say under 500, it might be reasonable to view every gene.
 If you are running a simulation of 50,000 creatures you'll probably only sample the popultations.
 There are many genetic simulation programs but in most of them you can't tell by looking if a given gene is good or bad.
 In this program, we can tell the relative value of every gene at a glance!